tardisgo/tardisgo/README.md

 tardisgo -testall myprogram.go
 ```

+To add Go build tags, use -tags 'name1 name2'.
+Note that particular Go build tags are required when compiling for OpenFL using the [pre-built Haxe API definitions](https://github.com/tardisgo/gohaxelib).

-If you experience a panic, and want more information in the stack dump, add the "-debug" tardisgo compilation flag to instrument the code further.
+If you experience a panic, you get lots of information in the stack dump, but this comes at a cost.
+Use the "-debug=false" tardisgo compilation flag to de-instrument the code and make it go faster.

 If you can't work-out what is going on, you can add the "-trace" tardisgo compilation flag to instrument the code even further, printing out every part of the code visited.
 But be warned, the output can be huge.